AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 The property token is a reserved parameter used with the Target Premium [Enterprise User Permissions](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/property-channel.html) feature.
 It is used to define different digital properties so that different members of an Experience Cloud Organization can be assigned different permissions on each property.
 For example, you might want one group of users to be able to set up Target activities on your web site, but not in your mobile application.

-Target properties are analogous to tags properties and Analytics report suites.
-An enterprise with multiple brands, websites, and marketing teams might use a different Target property, tags property and Analytics report suite for each website or mobile app.
+Target properties are analogous to tag properties and Analytics report suites.
+An enterprise with multiple brands, websites, and marketing teams might use a different Target property, tag property and Analytics report suite for each website or mobile app.
 Tags properties are differentiated by their embed codes, Analytics report suites are differentiated by their report suite id, and Target properties are differentiated by their property token parameter.

 The property token must be implemented using a custom code action in tags with the `targetPageParams()` function.
-If you are implementing multiple sites with different using different at_property values with a single tags property, you could manage the at_property value via a data element.
+If you are implementing multiple sites with different using different at_property values with a single tag property, you could manage the at_property value via a data element.

 Here is an optional exercise, if you are a Target Premium customer and would like to implement a property token in your Tutorial property: